KeminaPera/Effective-Java-/chapter1/di-6-tiao-ff1a-bi-mian-chuang-jian-bu-bi-yao-de-dui-xiang.md

 String s = "bikini";
 ```

-This version uses a single String instance, rather than creating a

-new one each time it is executed.
-Furthermore, it is guaranteedthat the object will be reused by any other code running in the

-same virtual machine that happens to contain the same string

-literal \[JLS, 3.10.5\].
+This version uses a single String instance, rather than creating a new one each time it is executed.
+Furthermore, it is guaranteed that the object will be reused by any other code running in the same virtual machine that happens to contain the same string literal \[JLS, 3.10.5\].